Vavasor Powell

 Vavasor (or Vavasour) Powell (1617 – 27 October 1670) was a Welsh Puritan and Fifth Monarchist, imprisoned for his role in a plot to depose King Charles II.

 Early life

-Powell was born in Knucklas, Radnorshire and may have been educated at Jesus College, Oxford.
-He returned to Wales as a schoolmaster (1638–9) during which time he was converted to the Puritan understanding of the Gospel of Jesus Christ under the preaching of the Puritan Walter Cradock and through the writings of Richard Sibbs (1577–1635) and William Perkins (1558–1602).
+Powell was born in Knucklas, Radnorshire, and may have been educated at Jesus College, Oxford.
+He returned to Wales as a schoolmaster (1638–1639), during which time he was converted to the Puritan understanding of the Gospel under the preaching of the Puritan Walter Cradock, and through the writings of Richard Sibbs (1577–1635) and William Perkins (1558–1602).

 Preaching

 In about 1639 Powell became an itinerant preacher and was arrested twice for preaching in various parts of Wales in 1640.
 However, he was not punished and during the Civil War he preached in and around London.

 In the same year he was the first minister of Pendref Chapel, Llanfyllin, which is said to be the oldest Welsh independent church in Powys.

 On 26 December 1641 he was preaching in Llanyre Parish Church in Rhos when he was forcibly removed by Hugh Lloyd and twelve armed men and imprisoned.

 In 1646, when Parliament's victory was certain, Powell returned to Wales having received a "certificate of character" from the Westminster Assembly, although he had refused to be ordained by the Presbyterians.
 With a salary granted to him by parliament he resumed his itinerant preaching in Wales.